I was drinking at least a bottle of vodka a day to deal with my depression and anxiety and it was killing me.

 That’s why our team at the Executive Rehab Guide are dedicated to helping people find the help and support they need to regain control and happiness in their life.

-Everybody deals with life’s grievances – losing a loved one, redundancy, divorce – in their own individual way.
+Everybody deals with life’s grievances – losing a loved one, redundancy, divorce – in their way.

 One in four people will struggle with mental health issues at some point in any given year.
 (Mind Charity UK)